MirceaMacarie/Udemy_Automation_Test/README.md

 ## :pushpin: Inspiration and personal purpose :chart_with_upwards_trend:
-This automation project was created to practice personal automation skills and to develop a more complex suite of automated tests that mimic as closely as possible the flow of a normal user on the platform (ex: login, searched through sections, searched in the search field, selected results, add to wishlist or in the cart, logout).
+This automation project was created to practice personal automation skills and to develop a more complex suite of automated tests that mimic as closely as possible the flow of a normal user on the platform (ex: login, search through sections, search in the search box, select results, add to wishlist or in the cart, logout).